 I believe an answer of "Yes" or "No" was sought.

 The Leader should be allowed to respond.

-I noted the Leader has not responded, in fact.
+I have noted that the Leader has not responded, in fact.

 I cannot control how anyone contributes.

 Senator Marie-Louise O'Donnell raised the issue of housing.
 We had the Minister for Housing, Planning and Local Government in the House last week for a housing debate.
 He will be in today to conclude his remarks.
 My advice to the Senator on the point she raised on housing is to put a Commencement matter before the House.

 On the Assisted Human Reproduction Bill, my information is that the heads were approved on 3 October.
 The Senator raised the issue last week and I share her views.
 There was pre-legislative scrutiny on 19 December and 17 January and it is continuing.
 Work is being done on the Bill that is not as easy as it first appeared.
 That is the information I have, but I will endeavour to obtain more for the Senator.